Frequently Asked Questions: Migration Manager Google

 Question: Can I rearrange content during a migration?

 Answer: Not recommended.
 Any major changes in directory structure should happen before or after your migration.
 It's also not a good idea to use our app to rearrange content.
 The risks that come with rearranging content during the migration are primarily in the form of data duplication; our incremental process sees all changes as new data.
 So, for example, if you change a folder name at the root, we detect that as a new folder, and all of the contents is retransferred, including all subfolders.
-When sharing permissions are transferred, both owners and collaborators receive duplicate data if content has been rearranged or renamed.
+When sharing permissions are transferred, both owners and collaborators receive duplicate data if content is rearranged or renamed.

 Question: What happens to external sharing links?